tincochan/tinniccii/_posts/2023-01-11-The Ultimate Form Abstraction.md

 ---
 layout: post
 title: "The Ultimate Form Abstraction"
 description: "Typesafe forms in React?
-Sounds like a job for React Hook Form and Zod!
+Sounds like a job for React Hook Form and Zod!"
 date: 2023-01-11
 tags: [前端]
 ---